 Preheat the oven to 450.

-In a medium bowl, use a fork to mix the dry ingredients together: almond, arrowroot, coconut, garlic powder, salt and rosemary, until fully combined.
+In a medium bowl, use a fork to mix the dry ingredients together.
+In a separate bowl, whisk together the wet ingredients, then pour them into the dry ingredient bowl.
+Incorporate until fully combined.

 While the crust is baking, warm olive oil in a saucepan over medium-low heat.
 Saute the thinly sliced onions and a sprinkle of salt for 15 minutes, stirring frequently to slowly caramelize the onions.
 Set aside.